nojetlag7/NumericalAnalysisProject/README.md

 ---

 **Note**: This project uses hardcoded stock price data to ensure consistent results and avoid external dependencies.
 The data simulates realistic stock price movements for educational purposes.
+The differential equation methods (Euler and RK4) provide superior performance for financial time series compared to traditional polynomial interpolation.